What is the Psychology and Therapeutic Service

-Our experienced team of Child, Adolescent, Community and Educational Psychologists, Family Systemic Psychotherapist, Assistant Psychologists and Inclusion Facilitators work across Suffolk.
-Click on each of these roles to find out more.
+We are an experienced team of Child, Adolescent, Community and Educational Psychologists, Family Systemic Psychotherapist, Assistant Psychologists and Inclusion Facilitators work across Suffolk.

-An Assistant Psychologist will provide a broadly based, psychological service to:
+Our Assistant Psychologists provide a broadly based, psychological service to:

-Promote and encourage person centred, inclusive practice and effective ways of working that leads to improved outcomes for CYP and families.
+Promote and encourage person centred, inclusive practice and effective ways of working that leads to improved outcomes for children and young people, and families.

 Contribute to relevant research and developmental projects.

-Contribute to the development and implementation of effective psychological interventions and preparation of high-quality evidence-based reports.
+Contribute to the development and implementation of effective psychological interventions and evidence-based reports.

 We work using trauma informed and person-centred approaches, drawing on the strengths of each individual child or young person to find what works best for them.

-Alongside delivering statutory work such as Education, Health and Care Needs Assessment, we also provide a wealth of therapeutic interventions through our traded service.
+Alongside delivering statutory work such as Education, Health and Care Needs Assessments, we also provide a wealth of therapeutic interventions.

 Many of our colleagues within the Psychology and Therapeutic Services are specialists working within the fields of trauma, attachment, adoption and sleep.

-Direct work with your child or young person, including the people who are important to them.
+- Direct work with your child or young people, including the people who are important to them.

-Our model of support always requires there to be a ‘key adult’ closely involved in each piece of direct work, which maximises the likelihood of positive outcomes and continuity.
+Our model of support always requires there to be a ‘key adult’ closely involved in each piece of direct work that we do.
+This maximises the likelihood of positive outcomes and continuity.